Bacteriaphage/queryProGenerator/README.md

 }
 ```
 #### outputOutputFunc(FileWriter fileWriter, Query myQuery, HashMap< String , String > MFstructure)
 This function will grant the C program the logic to do output and organize the query output format.
 The basic idea is just scanning the MFstructure because it has all we need.
 During output each tuple, C program also need to deal with "having condition" to decide which tuple should be print out.
-So the structure of output logiv is somehow like the table scan process because one needs to tackle "having condition", the other need to do with "such that".
+So the structure of output logiv is somehow like the table scan process because one needs to tackle "having condition", the other needs to do with "such that".

 #### outputFrame(FileWriter fileWriter, Query myQuery)
 This function helps C program define its data structure of table scan cursor.
 According to the number of grouping varible, it also declare enough cursors.